Questions & Answers

 How can I obtain a scholarship?

-All students who apply for this program are therefore eligible to be awarded a VUB Scholarship (no separate application procedure is required).
-These Scholarships will be awarded on a competitive basis among all accepted EMSP students.
-To obtain a grant or scholarship from one of the external funding agencies, students must follow a separate procedure (next to the EMSP application procedure).
-The procedure to obtain these grants is completely independent of the EMSP Admission Process and the EMSP Board has no involvement in the selection or decision process of these external funding agencies.
+All students who apply for this programme are therefore eligible to be awarded a VUB Scholarship (no separate application procedure is required).
+These Scholarships will be awarded on a competitive basis among all accepted Master in Photonics students.
+To obtain a grant or scholarship from one of the external funding agencies, students must follow a separate procedure (next to the Master in Photonics application procedure).
+The procedure to obtain these grants is completely independent of the Master in Photonics Admission Process and the Master in Photonics Board has no involvement in the selection or decision process of these external funding agencies.

-I am not accepted to the program, what should I do?
+I am not accepted to the programme, what should I do?

-In case of non-selection and if you have grounds to believe that your application file has not been processed properly through the selection procedure, you can start an appeal procedure by sending a letter to the EMSP secretariat by registered post.
+In case of non-selection and if you have grounds to believe that your application file has not been processed properly through the selection procedure, you can start an appeal procedure by sending a letter to the Master in Photonics Secretariat by registered post.
 The letter should clearly state the reason for the appeal.
-The appeal must be lodged within 30 days after the communication of the selection results from the EMSP Secretariat.
-The Chairs of the EMSP Program Board will verify whether your file was eligible and whether the selection has been carried out correctly.
-The EMSP Secretariat will communicate by e-mail the outcome of the appeal procedure within 30 days after receiving the appeal letter.
+The appeal must be lodged within 30 days after the communication of the selection results from the Master in Photonics Secretariat.
+The Chairs of the Master in Photonics Programme Board will verify whether your file was eligible and whether the selection has been carried out correctly.
+The Master in Photonics Secretariat will communicate by e-mail the outcome of the appeal procedure within 30 days after receiving the appeal letter.

 Students are always allowed to apply for the next intake.
 New additional elements (new courses followed, training, recommendation letters) may lead to a different outcome of the selection.
 If there are no additional elements, the result of the selection procedure will not change as well.